 Restricted net position reflects net position when there are limitations imposed on a net position's use by external parties such as creditors, grantors, laws or regulations of other governments.
 Restricted net position consists of restricted assets less liabilities related to restricted assets less deferred inflows of resources related to restricted assets.
-Liabilities and deferred inflows of resources related to restricted assets include habilities and deferred inflows of resources to be liquidated with restricted assets and arising from the same resource flow that results in restricted assets.
+Liabilities and deferred inflows of resources related to restricted assets and arising from the same resource flow that results in restricted assets.

-When both restricted and unrestricted resources are available for use, it is the Commission's policy to use restricted resources first, then unrestricted resources as they are needed.
+When both restricted and unrestricted resources are available for use, it is the Authority's policy to use restricted resources first, then unrestricted resources as they are needed.
 Unrestricted net position is the balance (deficit) of all other elements in a statement of net position remaining after net investment in capital assets and restricted net position.
-The Commission currently has no restricted net position.
+The Authority currently has no restricted net position.